-At the conclusion of the fiscal year, the district must update its fund financial accounting records on a modified accrual basis and it's government-wide financial accounting records on a full-accrual basis.

-- Update records for capital assets, pension liabilities, compensated absences, investment gains/losses, etc. - The District did not have the underlying accounting record prepared for audit until well after the fiscal year had closed. - The District should create a calendar that outlines the entirety of the year with all applicable fiscal deadlines identified.
+At the conclusion of the fiscal year, the district must update its fund financial accounting records on a modified accrual basis and it's government-wide financial accounting records on a full-accrual basis including updating capital asset/depreciation spreadsheets, pension liabilities, compensated absences, investment accounts.
+The District should create a calendar that outlines the entirety of the year with all applicable fiscal deadlines identified.